Eddy-edd/Eddy-edd/README.md

 - 🔭 I’m currently working on
 A GUI palindrome checker.
-full-stack web application.
-Digital/Analog clock.
+full-stack web application (business-related Web portflio) as well as both the Digital/Analog clocks.
-- 🌱 I’m currently learning on server-side web development
+- 🌱 I’m currently learning on server-side web development and back-end development with sql and node!
 - 👯 I’m looking to collaborate on ...
-Improving my aligorthm and data sctructure skills.
-Improving my libraries.
+Improving my aligorthm and data sctructure skills as well as Improving my libraries.
 - 📫 How to reach me: Email(freelancereddy254@gmail.com), Twitter(https://twitter.com/EddybeingEdd).